Irealninja1o1/TerminalChat/README.md

 ## How to Use

+1.Download both the files on your device ans save it in a folder.
+2.Run the terminal on the same folder on all devices and then proceed.
 ### Server (server.cpp)

 Use a C++ compiler/Terminal to build the server executable on the host device.